erfan-ops/VideoEditorBeta/README.md

-# VideoEditorBeta
+# RetroShade

-**VideoEditorBeta** is a lightweight, GPU-accelerated image and video editing library featuring a Qt-based user interface.
+**RetroShade** is a lightweight, GPU-accelerated image and video editing library featuring a Qt-based user interface.
 It leverages a custom build of OpenCV 4.10.0 for efficient media I/O and CUDA 12.6 for high-performance processing.
 Future plans include OpenCL support to extend compatibility to non-NVIDIA GPUs.

 ## ✨ Features